Skip to main content

 Peter Connell

-The Clarkson Conservation Board’s overall intent is to preserve the town’s natural environment and control impacts on the surrounding neighborhood while balancing our Clarkson’s need for an economically viable and environmentally sustainable future.
-It considers environmental issues and factors affecting development for site-plan approvals, open space development, and advises the Planning Board accordingly.
-Board meets on the second Wednesday of the month at 6 PM as needed.
+This Board’s overall intent is to preserve the town’s natural environment and control impacts on the surrounding neighborhood while balancing Clarkson’s need for an economically viable and environmentally sustainable future.
+It considers environmental issues and factors affecting development for site-plan approvals and open space development, and makes recommendations to the Planning Board consistent with NY State’s Environmental Quality Review Act (SEQRA).
+The Board also strives to ensure all projects are consistent with the Town of Clarkson’s Comprehensive Plan.
+Members serve three-year terms on a board of four.
+Meetings are at Town Hall, generally on the second Wednesday of each month at 6:00 PM.

 Jake Straub